Argentina: Rise of the modern nation

-Between 1878 and 1884 the so-called Conquest of the Desert occurred, with the purpose of tripling the Argentine territory by means of the constant confrontations between natives and Criollos in the border, and the appropriation of the indigenous territories.
+Between 1878 and 1884, the so-called Conquest of the Desert occurred, with the purpose of tripling the Argentine territory by means of the constant confrontations between natives and Criollos in the border, and the appropriation of the indigenous territories.
 The first conquest consisted of a series of military incursions into the Pampa and Patagonian territories dominated by the indigenous peoples, distributing them among the members of the Sociedad Rural Argentina, financiers of the expeditions.
 The conquest of Chaco lasted up to the end of the century, since its full ownership of the national economic system only took place when the mere extraction of wood and tannin was replaced by the production of cotton.
 The Argentine government considered indigenous people as inferior beings, without the same rights as Criollos and Europeans.

 In 1912, President Roque Sáenz Peña enacted universal and secret male suffrage, which allowed Hipólito Yrigoyen, leader of the Radical Civic Union (or UCR), to win the 1916 election.
 He enacted social and economic reforms and extended assistance to small farms and businesses.
 Argentina stayed neutral during World War I. The second administration of Yrigoyen faced an economic crisis, precipitated by the Great Depression.

 In 1930, Yrigoyen was ousted from power by the military led by José Félix Uriburu.
 Although Argentina remained among the fifteen richest countries until mid-century, this coup d'état marks the start of the steady economic and social decline that pushed the country back into underdevelopment.

 Uriburu ruled for two years; then Agustín Pedro Justo was elected in a fraudulent election, and signed a controversial treaty with the United Kingdom.
 Argentina stayed neutral during World War II, a decision that had full British support but was rejected by the United States after the attack on Pearl Harbor.
-In 1943 a military coup d'état led by General Arturo Rawson toppled the democratically elected government of Ramón Castillo.
+In 1943 a military coup d'état led by General Arturo Rawson toppled the constitutional government of Ramón Castillo.
 Under pressure from the United States, later Argentina declared war on the Axis Powers (on 27 March 1945, roughly a month before the end of World War II in Europe).

 During the Rawson dictatorship a relatively unknown military colonel named Juan Perón was named head of the Labour Department.
-Perón quickly managed to climb the political ladder, being named Minister of Defence by 1944.
+Perón quickly managed to climb the political ladder, being named defence minister in 1944.
 Being perceived as a political threat by rivals in the military and the conservative camp, he was forced to resign in 1945, and was arrested days later.
 He was finally released under mounting pressure from both his base and several allied unions.
-He would later become president after a landslide victory over the UCR in the 1946 general election as the Laborioust candidate.
+He later became president after a landslide victory over the UCR in the 1946 general election as the Labour candidate.